undergrad-partner-school

 Non-Need Based

-900 students, including freshmen, were awarded institutional non-need-based scholarship or grant aid at this institution in 2021.
-40 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+900 students, including freshmen, got institutional non-need-based scholarship or grant aid at this school in 2021.
+Institutional help in the form of non-need-based scholarships or grants was given to 40 full-time freshmen.
 The total amount of non-need-based institutional scholarships/grants was $1,600,000.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $20,000 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors